Acne: Tips for Keeping It Under ControlSkip to the navigation

 For mild acne

 Mild acne, with a few pimples that clear up on their own, may not need any medical treatment.
-Try an acne cream with benzoyl peroxide or salicylic acid.
+Try an acne cream or gel that contains adapalene, benzoyl peroxide, or salicylic acid.
 These work best when used just the way the label says.

 It can take time to get acne under control.
 But if you haven't had good results with nonprescription products after trying them for 3 months, see your doctor.
 A prescription gel or skin cream may be all you need.